fastogt/fastocloud_docs/README.md

 You can utilize our players from the stores, however, please note that you will need our Middleware.

-It is available from the 1.13.0 version which is available on our website.
+It is available from the 1.13.0 version which is available on our website (https://fastocloud.com/downloads.html).

 You have the option to set up the panel yourself, or our team can do it for you at a discounted price of $100.